anmolthakur74/log-tracking-dashboard/README.md

    - Correct login → `[INFO]` log
    - Wrong password → `[WARNING]` log
    - 3+ consecutive failures → `[ERROR]` log
-   - If backend is unreachable → frontend shows “Backend unreachable” message
 3. Logs are displayed in real time on the developer dashboard.

 ## How to Run Locally